zhpinkman/robust-prototype-learning/README.md

 `PBN_CNN` directory contains the code for training and evaluating the Prototype-based networks with CNN backbone.

 `PBN_Transformer` directory contains the code for training and evaluating the Prototype-based networks with Transformer backbone.

+`gpt_experiments` directory contains the code for using GPT3.5 as a baseline model.

 ## Requirements